 Visiting The Ordinary website feels like a bit of a chemistry lesson and doesn’t use the usual jargon we are so used to from the mainstream beauty market.
-After some further research, finding out their best-selling products and scouring the brands Regimen Guide, I worked out what to buy and made the purchase on ASOS (free delivery and student discount, yes please!).
-I spent £33 on five products.
-I would usually spend that and then some on one serum.
+After some further research, finding out their best-selling products and scouring the brands Regimen Guide, I worked out what to buy and made the purchase on The Ordinary website.
+I spent £33 on five products, I would usually spend that and then some on one serum.

 Based on how long I spent researching I’ve decided to break it down and go through which products to buy from The Ordinary and review them.

 The items I purchased from The Ordinary were:

 - Hyaluronic Acid 2% + B5 30ml